mikuso/ocpp-rpc/README.md

 RPC clients can operate in "strict mode", validating calls & responses according to subprotocol schemas.
 The goal of strict mode is to eliminate the possibility of invalid data structures being sent through RPC.

 To enable strict mode, pass `strictMode: true` in the options to the [`RPCServer`](#new-rpcserveroptions) or [`RPCClient`](#new-rpcclientoptions) constructor.
 Alternately, you can limit strict mode to specific protocols by passing an array for `strictMode` instead.
-The schema used for validation is determined by whichever subprotocol is agreed between client and server.
+The schema ultimately used for validation is determined by whichever subprotocol is agreed between client and server.

 Examples: